 Some colleges use a different formula for awarding their own financial aid funds.
 This formula is known as an Institutional Methodology (IM).
-The CSS/Financial Aid PROFILE form is used by about 250 mostly-private colleges to calculate an EFC under the institutional methodology.
+The CSS/Financial Aid PROFILE form is used by about 250 mostly-private colleges and a similar number of scholarship competitions to calculate an EFC under the institutional methodology.
 The PROFILE form gathers answers to many more questions than the FAFSA.
 Each college and university that uses the PROFILE form may modify the formula.